-According to Buzzfeed, Uganda is not just beautiful but ranks 13th on the most beautiful places in the world.
+According to Buzzfeed, Uganda is not just beautiful but ranks high on the most beautiful places in the world.
 So what makes a place beautiful?
 Quite a range of things can make a country beautiful.
 It could be economic, the people (which by the way is the greatest asset of a nation), technology, culture, scenery and so on.

-From all indications, the Republic of Uganda has its beauty hinged on natural endowment.
+From all indications, the Republic of Uganda has its beauty hinged on a natural endowment.
 The Republic of Uganda might not have all other socio-economic advantages of the developed world but for sure, the east African nation has undiluted and rich natural beauty.
 It has such eco-friendly asset that even technology and money cannot buy.

-From the mountains of the moon (Rwenzori), to the starting points of River Nile and Lake Victoria, such are the intricate beauty of the tropical region.
+From the mountains of the moon (Rwenzori) to the starting points of River Nile and Lake Victoria, such are the intricate beauties of the tropical region.
 Adding to that, Uganda is the go-to place for the best Wildlife experience.
 A trip to the Murchison Falls and National Parks will convince you.

 Africa surely has beautiful places.
 Last year the UN proclaimed Kigali, Rwanda’s capital, the most beautiful African city.
-The award was based on the natural decor, aesthetics and cleanliness of the city.
+The award was based on the natural decor, aesthetics, and cleanliness of the city.

 Though small, the pearl of Africa is home to about 35.6 million people.
-The multi-lingual nation have citizens who fluently speak English, Swahili, Luganda, various Bantu and Nilotic languages.
+The multi-lingual nation has citizens who fluently speak English, Swahili, Luganda, various Bantu and Nilotic languages.

 Concurring with the development, CNN in 2014 says that the African nation has bounced back to become a “2-time tourist destination” in Africa and the world at large.